 Why?
 The answer is simple.
 Interviewing competence does not equate to on-the-job competence.

 In the last few years, I interviewed more than a thousand candidates (a conservative estimate), hired 200+ associates, and observed a considerable number of our employees on the job over an extended period of time.
-What I learnt in the process is this: that the technically proficient candidates need not be always good at interviewing, and that it is possible for someone with average proficiency to perform in a technical interview reasonably well.
+What I learned in the process is this: that the technically proficient candidates need not be always good at interviewing, and that it is possible for someone with average proficiency to perform in a technical interview reasonably well.

 To ensure that we only hire the best talent, we started administering practical, hands-on assessments.
 While computer-based assessments are very common in the industry for generic programming skills such as Python or C, we extrapolated it to other areas such as SAP BW, SAP HANA, SAP BO Data Services, SAP Web Intelligence, and more — areas where technical assessments are not common in the industry due to the complexity in setting up the environment, data & test scenarios — with great success.